PMU-based Distributed Non-iterative Algorithm for Real-time Voltage Stability Monitoring: Introduction

-Differently, we provide a new distributed index that overcomes the drawbacks of \cite{Porco16}.
-Instead of exploiting the properties of the Jacobian, we looked at the power flow equations themselves with a new perspective as circles in a distributed framework.
-This lead to a new voltage stability index (VSI) that is $1$) exact (assumption free i.e., lightly prone to noise), $2$) interpretable (normalized between $0$ and $1$), where $0$ is zero margin and $1$ indicates no-load, $3$) non-iterative calculation for fast computing.
-To the authors' knowledge, this is the first time that a \textit{non-iterative distributed method} has been proposed for monitoring the LTVI.
+\textbf{Contributions}: In this paper, we propose a novel distributed index that overcomes the drawbacks of \cite{Porco16} mentioned above.
+Instead of exploiting the properties of the Jacobian, we analyzed the power flow equations themselves with a new perspective as circles in a distributed framework.
+This leads to a new voltage stability index (VSI) that {$1$) does not need PMUs at all buses $2$) is non-iterative leading to fast computation irrespective of system loading, $3$) is interpretable (normalized between $1$ and $0$), where $1$ indicates no-load and $0$ indicates maximum load, $4$) is exact (assumption free) unlike other indices in literature \cite{Vu99,Kessel86,Wang11,Liu14}.
+This is the first time that a non-iterative, approximation free as well as distributed communication based method has been proposed for monitoring the LTVI.}

 The paper is organized as follows: Section~\ref{sec:PF_eqs_review} explains the power flow equations as circles in a distributed framework.
 Section~\ref{sec:Distributed_VSI} quantifies the distance between the power flow circles as a measure of margin to LTVI.
 Section~\ref{sec:Simulations} shows the efficacy of the proposed scheme and VSI via simulations on different IEEE systems.
 Section~\ref{sec:conclusion} concludes the paper.